 One question you may find yourself asking is whether indulging in the odd alcoholic beverage will impact your progress.
 You want to see great results in the gym.
-You want to build muscle and burn fat – and achieve a higher level of fitness.
+You want to build muscle, burn fat, and achieve a higher level of fitness.

 But at the same time, you also really don’t want to pass up your Friday night out with your buddies either.
 Must you give up one thing you love for the other?